 EQuine AMerica Magazine is a relaunch of international show jumping magazine Equestre Americas.
 Carina Roselli, EQuine AMerica’s Owner/Editor/Publisher, edited Equestre Americas’ U.S. edition from 2016-2018 before buying and rebranding it as a purely American publication.

-Equestre Americas’ slogan was always “United by the Passion for Horses.”
-EQuine AMerica strives to take that home.
-America is “A Country United by Our Passion for Horses.”
+Equestre Americas’ slogan was always “United by our Passion for Horses.”
+EQuine AMerica strives to take that home—

 Why the “All American” theme?

 Carina is a disabled combat veteran who medically retired from the U.S. Army after 17 years of service as a helicopter pilot and JAG attorney.
-That life experience developed a patriotic spirit in her that she hopes to positively infuse into EQuine AMerica’s pages and your hearts.
+That life experience developed a patriotic spirit in her that she positively infuses into EQuine AMerica’s pages, and hopefully your hearts.
 Learn more about Carina and the rest of Team EQuine AMerica here.